“Juveniles Prove Hit In Revue” – Los Angeles Times, 1931

 July 19, 1939: Here’s an MGM trade ad published in the “Motion Picture Daily” magazine.

 July 19, 1940: Strike Up The Band filming continued with retakes on the “Gay Nineties” number and on the “Interior Gym” set.
 Time called: 9 a.m.; dismissed: 12:15 p.m.

 July 19, 1941: This photo of Judy clowning around with Buster Keaton and Marie Wilson appeared on the Australian Women’s Weekly news magazine’s “Movie World” page.
-The photos are actually from the party that Judy and husband David Rose had attended which was a “Mack Sennett Bathing Beauty” party given by Milton Berle at the Beverly Hills Sand and Pool Club where guests were encouraged to wear old bathing suits and/or be in Keystone Cops attire.
-The party took place on either Saturday, May 3rd or Sunday, May 4th.
+The photos are actually from the party that Judy and her husband David Rose had attended which was a “Mack Sennett Bathing Beauty” theme party given by Milton Berle at the Beverly Hills Sand and Pool Club.
+Guests were encouraged to wear old bathing suits and/or be in Keystone Cops attire.
+The party took place on either Saturday, May 3rd, or Sunday, May 4th.
 Hedda Hopper’s column that Friday noted that she was laying low for the weekend and would “… miss Judy Garland’s unveiling of her new portrait, Milton Berle’s bathing party a la Mack Sennett …”